username-pass/exelper/README.md

 # Exelper -- the helper extension
-**Installation steps can be seen at the "stage 3" section on [the pdf](https://github.com/username-pass/exelper/blob/e7527fbbeac51dddd4baf7097b1717f0b6a8e4d0/files/skiovox.pdf)**
+**Installation steps can be seen at the "stage 3" section on This extension:

-This extension:

 - Fixes most shortcut functionality within the exploit